 Best Pinot Noir: Wayfarer Golden Mean Pinot Noir 2014

-The 2016 Rochioli Vineyard Chardonnay is a favourite wine for many; beautifully crafted with a wide range of dancing flavours and aromas.
-It’s a wine that’s both elegant and powerful, combining classic notes of white flowers, citrus and orchard fruits with spicy and buttery hints for a unique finish.
+The 2016 Rochioli Vineyard Chardonnay is a favorite wine for many; beautifully crafted with a wide range of dancing flavors and aromas.
+It’s a wine that’s both elegant and powerful, combining classic notes of white flowers, citrus, and orchard fruits with spicy and buttery hints for a unique finish.

-Its standout texture blends perfectly with its crisp acidity, offering a medium to full body and an ever-growing foundation of flavours as it’s enjoyed.
-Some of this stems from its ageing process: this wine was aged in 21 percent new French oak for 20 months and offers subtle flavours of integrated oak as a result.
-It’s a creamy wine with enough savoury hints to make it a top choice for those looking for a strong Chardonnay.
+Its standout texture blends perfectly with its crisp acidity, offering a medium to full body and an ever-growing foundation of flavors as it’s enjoyed.
+Some of this stems from its aging process: this wine was aged in 21 percent new French oak for 20 months and offers subtle flavors of integrated oak as a result.
+It’s a creamy wine with enough savory hints to make it a top choice for those looking for a strong Chardonnay.

 Best Chardonnay: Ramey Rochioli Vineyard Chardonnay 2016

-Cloudy Bay has made a name for its fresh and intense wines and a favourite among lovers of the brand is its 2019 Sauvignon Blanc.
-It’s made up of complex layers of guava, gooseberry, tropical fruits and fresh herbs, coming together to create a delicious fruity white wine.
+Cloudy Bay has made a name for its fresh and intense wines, and a favorite among lovers of the brand is its 2019 Sauvignon Blanc.
+It’s made up of complex layers of guava, gooseberry, tropical fruits, and fresh herbs, coming together to create a delicious fruity white wine.